scott-the-programmer/terraform-provider-minikube/docs/index.md

 ### Optional

 - `kubernetes_version` (String) The Kubernetes version that the minikube VM will use.
-Defaults to 'stable'.
+Defaults to 'v1.28.3'.